Roman Republic

 Liveroni and Santoro observed (at p.
 326) that:

-As described in my page on the Etruscan Federation, most of what we know about the original federation comes from from Livy’s accounts of relations between Etruria and Rome in the period 434-389 BC and, in particular, from his account of the Romans’ 10 year siege of Veii (which culminated in the fall of that city in 396 BC).
-Livy recorded the meeting place of the federation as the fanum Voltumnae, which (according to Propertius, mentioned below) seems to have been located near Volsinii (modern Orvieto).
+As described in my page Etruscan Federation and Fanum Voltumnae (431 - 389 BC), most of what we know about the original federation comes from Livy’s accounts of relations between Etruria and Rome in the period 434-389 BC and, in particular, from his account of the Romans’ 10 year siege of Veii (which culminated in the fall of that city in 396 BC).
+Livy recorded the meeting place of the federation as the fanum Voltumnae, which (according to Propertius, see below) seems to have been located near Volsinii (modern Orvieto).
 Marco Ricci (referenced below, at pp. 16-7) observed that:

-1. “The picture that emerges [from Livy’s accounts] is ... that of a confederation of city-states, born above all out of military necessity, essentially defensive but also sustained by deeper cultural values than those of a purely military alliance” (my translation).
+“The picture [of the federation itself] that emerges [from Livy’s accounts] is ... that of a confederation of city-states, born above all out of military necessity, essentially defensive but also sustained by deeper cultural values than those of a purely military alliance” (my translation).

 Ricci referred here to the Romans’ destruction of Volsinii in 264 BC, after which they: